xxyzz/cnata/2/wireshark_lab.md

 7. By inspecting the raw data in the packet content window, do you see any headers within the data that are not displayed in the packet-listing window?
 If so, name one.

     No.

+## 2. The HTTP CONDITIONAL GET/response interaction

+8. Inspect the contents of the first HTTP GET request from your browser to the server.
+Do you see an "IF-MODIFIED-SINCE" line in the HTTP GET?

+    No.

+9. Inspect the contents of the server response.
+Did the server explicitly return the contents of the file?
+How can you tell?

+    Yes.
+There are ten lines of text in "Line-based text data".

+10. Now inspect the contents of the second HTTP GET request from your browser to the server.
+Do you see an "IF-MODIFIED-SINCE:" line in the HTTP GET?
+If so, what information follows the "IF-MODIFIED-SINCE:" header?

+    Yes.\
+    If-Modified-Since: Mon, 07 Jan 2019 06:59:01 GMT

+11. What is the HTTP status code and phrase returned from the server in response to this second HTTP GET?
+Did the server explicitly return the contents of the file?
+Explain.

+    HTTP/1.1 304 Not Modified\r\n\
+    No.\
+    The file is not modified, so the server doesn't need to send it again.